greenm01/ec4x/docs/ec4x_specs.md

 The player automatically advances the next SL or EL by 1 level, skipping the usual SRP or ERP cost.
 This represents a significant leap in understanding, allowing rapid progression in core economic or scientific capabilities.

-**Revolutionary Discovery (Natural 9)**:
+**Revolutionary Discovery (9)**:
 - **Quantum Computing**: Permanently increases EL_MOD by 10%.
 - **Advanced Stealth Systems**: Grants Raiders an additional +2 detection difficulty.
 - **Terraforming Nexus**: Increases colony growth rate by an additional 2% per turn.
 - **Experimental Propulsion**: Allows crippled military ships to jump across **restricted lanes**, enhancing fleet mobility.

-#### Example of a Research Breakthrough
+Example:

 During Turn 7, the game system performs a Research Breakthrough Roll for each player.
 Player A has invested a total of 150 RP over the previous six turns, providing a +3% bonus to their roll (10% base + 3% investment bonus).
-The player is successful, and the second roll on the table is a natural 9, resulting in a "Revolutionary Discovery."
+The player is successful, and the second roll on the table is a 9, resulting in a "Revolutionary Discovery."
 Player A unlocks Experimental Propulsion, allowing their crippled military ships to traverse restricted jump lanes, providing a significant strategic advantage in maneuverability.

 ## 4.2 Economic Level (EL)